 double top chart pattern, trading

 A double top is a frequently occurring chart pattern that signals a bearish trend reversal, usually at the end of an uptrend.
-Much like the double bottom pattern, this pattern is commonly used in technical analysis by forex traders and analysts and is considered a reliable and easy-to-identify chart pattern.
+Much like the double bottom pattern, this pattern is commonly used in technical analysis by traders and analysts and is considered a reliable and easy-to-identify chart pattern.

 What is the Double Top Pattern?